Skip to main content

 Please note: This contact form is not a crisis resource.
 If you need immediate help, please call or text 988.

-Still Here Faith offers Christian encouragement and resource navigation, not medical advice, diagnosis, or treatment.
-If you are in immediate danger, call or text 988.
-Always consult a licensed professional for mental health care.
+Still Here Faith offers Christian encouragement and resource navigation, not medical advice, diagnosis, treatment, pastoral counseling, crisis care, or emergency care.
+If you are in immediate danger, call emergency services, call or text 988 in the U.S., or text HOME to 741741.